How it works

 When a hospital’s specific HPT data is not yet in our system, we fall back to a Medicare-anchored commercial estimate.
 Commercial fair-market multipliers typically run 1.5–2.5× the Medicare rate, with high-cost states (CA, NY, MA) often at the top of that range and rural Midwest / Deep South often at the bottom.
 We use a 1.8× midpoint when no hospital-specific data is available, and label it as an estimate.
 These are not contractual rates and are not a prediction of what your specific provider has agreed to with your specific insurer.

-What the AI Looks For
+What Our System Looks For

 Powered by Google Gemini 2.5 Flash (paid tier), the analysis screens uploaded bills for patterns commonly associated with potential billing errors: